How Many Days in Egypt? What Each Duration Actually Gets You

 14 Days: Egypt Properly

-Fourteen days allows you to see everything on the standard circuit without rushing, and to add one genuine extension: Alexandria and the Mediterranean coast, Siwa Oasis in the Western Desert, or the White Desert between Bahariya and Farafra.
+Fourteen days allow you to see everything on the standard circuit without rushing, and to add one genuine extension: Alexandria and the Mediterranean coast, Siwa Oasis in the Western Desert.
+Siwa is a commitment even within two weeks — it's a 10-plus-hour drive from Cairo or a flight to Marsa Matruh, which is exactly why it belongs on a 14-day trip rather than a shorter one. or the White Desert between Bahariya and Farafra.

 These are not bonus attractions — they are distinct regions of Egypt with their own character.
 Alexandria is a Mediterranean city with a Hellenic and Roman past, distinct from that of the Nile Valley.
 Siwa is a Berber-speaking oasis 60 km from the Libyan border with a Roman oracle temple where Alexander the Great came to confirm his divine parentage.
 The White Desert features limestone formations that create one of the most otherworldly landscapes on Earth.